Skip to main content

 The classic holdovers came through, too.

-Justin Jefferson snared one of McCarthy's touchdown tosses, and Aaron Jones, Sr., collected the other.
-Hockenson caught several passes and nailed the block to spring McCarthy on his touchdown trot.
-And tackle Brian O'Neill helped cushion McCarthy's protection so the Vikings could begin the year 1-0.
+Jefferson, creeping up on 500 career catches, snared one of McCarthy's touchdown tosses, and Aaron Jones, Sr., collected the other.
+Hockenson caught several balls and nailed the block to spring McCarthy on his TD trot.
+And Brian O'Neill helped cushion McCarthy's protection so the Vikings could begin 2025 1-0.

 O'Connell's demeanor over the headset and on the sideline was significant, as well.

 "They showed a lot of things that we didn't expect," McCarthy said.
-"The calm, cool, collected nature that he had just gave me so much confidence to try to filter that into my teammates as much as possible.
-But, after that running touchdown and seeing how fired up he was, that was really special."
+"The calm, cool, collected nature that he had gave me so much confidence to try to filter that into my teammates as much as possible."

 O'Connell telling McCarthy he was going to will the team to a win "meant everything," McCarthy said.